A library for testing Python applications in self-contained Kerberos 5 environments

 k5test is a library for setting up self-contained Kerberos 5 environments, and running Python unit tests inside those environments.
 It is based on the file of the same name found alongside the MIT Kerberos 5 unit tests.

-k5test can be used to set up a self-contained MIT Kerberos 5 environment.
+k5test can be used to set up a self-contained MIT krb5 or Heimdal environment.
 This is useful for testing applications without having to manipulate existing Kerberos realms, or having to set up a full Kerberos deployment by hand.

 To set up a realm, use the k5test.K5Realm class.
 The constructor accepts several useful arguments for controlling which parts get set up; refer to the inline documentation for more information.